How Small Businesses Can Adapt to Changing Consumer Behavior

 Communicate via Email

-Email marketers have seen large jumps in open and conversion rates during COVID-19 as people spend more time at home and shopping online.
+Email marketers have seen large jumps in open and conversion rates in 2020 as people spend more time at home and shopping online.

 Communicate your hours, safety protocols, promotions, and other information about your business is an effective way to reach your customers.